Suicide bomber kills seven outside Libya's Benghazi

 Oil exports, Libya’s lifeline, have fallen to 110,000 barrels a day, a fraction of the more than 1 million bpd in July as armed militias, tribesmen and minorities have seized oilfields and ports to press for more rights.

-Additional reporting by Ghaith Shennib in Tripoli; Writing by Ulf Laessing; Editing by Patrick Markey, Matthew Tostevin and Sonya Hepinstall
+Additional reporting by Ghaith Shennib in Tripoli; Writing by Ulf Laessing; Editing by Patrick Markey and Matthew Tostevin